Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How is a knee dislocation diagnosed?

 Your healthcare provider will examine your knee and any other wounds.
-Tell him how your injury happened.
-He may ask you to move your leg and foot, or flex your toes.
-Tell him if you have other health conditions.
-Tell him if you take medicines, such as blood thinners.
-You may need the following tests:
+Tell him or her how your injury happened.
+He or she may ask you to move your leg and foot, or flex your toes.
+Tell the provider if you have other health conditions.
+Tell him or her if you take medicines, such as blood thinners.
+You may need any of the following tests:

-- An arteriogram is an x-ray test in which dye is injected into your blood vessels.
+- An arteriogram is a type of x-ray.
+Contrast liquid is injected into your blood vessels.
 The pictures will show if blood is flowing normally through your leg.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is a knee dislocation treated?

 The goal of treatment is to repair your knee dislocation and other injuries.
-The type of treatment depends on your injuries, your age, and your activity level and lifestyle.
+The type of treatment depends on your injuries, your age, and your activity level.
 You may need the following:

-- Reduction is a procedure to move your leg bones back into place.
+- A procedure may be used to move your leg bones back into place.
 This is done by moving your knee and leg in different positions until your bones line up properly.
-You will be given medicine to help you relax before your healthcare provider reduces your knee.
-Reduction is sometimes done during surgery.
-After reduction, you will have another x-ray.
+The procedure is sometimes done during surgery.

 - Fasciotomy is a procedure to make a long incision in your leg.
 This is done to relieve the pressure caused by swelling or bleeding.

 - Surgery may be done to repair damaged nerves, ligaments, and blood vessels.
 It may also be done to move your leg bones back into place.
 Your healthcare provider may perform surgery right away after your knee dislocation.
-He may decide to wait until other injuries are treated to perform surgery.
+He or she may decide to wait until other injuries are treated.

-It may take weeks or months for your knee to heal and for you to return to your previous activity level.
+It may take weeks or months for your knee to heal.
+You will have to wait until you heal to return to your usual activity level.
+The following can help you manage your symptoms and prevent more injury while you heal:

 When should I seek immediate care?